joshberl/jukebox-player/StatusReportNov13.md

 - <B>Create an html song search and player</B>
 - Figure out accounts situation
 - Create a tangible schedule/outline/pseudocode for the remainder of the semester

+#Comments by Ming
+* A few teams are working with Spotify API.
+Perhaps I will have teams talk and learn from each other.